-Supportive Services for Veteran Families (SSVF)Our SSVF program served 76 American military veterans.
+Services for Veteran Families (SVF)Our SVF program served 76 American military veterans.

 Over 40% of our veteran guests had a disabling condition.

-88% of the veterans who completed the SSVF program had permanent or supportive housing, and 81% had income.
+88% of the veterans who completed the SVF program had permanent or supportive housing, and 81% had income.

 Rapid Re-Housing (RRH)77 families and 78 individuals completed the RRH program.